1991–92 Utah Jazz season

 The Jazz finished third in the NBA in home-game attendance, with an attendance of 806,663 at the Delta Center during the regular season.
 Following the season, Edwards and Murdock were both traded to the Milwaukee Bucks.
+One notable incident of the regular season occurred on December 14, 1991, during a home game against the Detroit Pistons at the Delta Center.
+Early in the first quarter, Karl Malone committed a flagrant foul on All-Star guard Isiah Thomas, in which Malone hit Thomas's forehead with his elbow; Thomas had to receive 40 stitches, while Malone was suspended for one game.
+The Jazz defeated the Pistons by a score of 102–100.